The Barrel Murder

 At 5:30 the next morning, Frances Connors, who was making her way to work, saw a suspicious barrel at East Eleventh Street.
 Looking inside, she was horrified to find a male corpse.
 Police withdrew the body and discovered it had been nearly decapitated by a deep knife wound across the throat.12

-When Secret Service agents identified the victim as the stranger seen in Morello’s company the previous night, the police began to round up the gang.
-Morello was picked up on the Bowery.
+The Secret Service identified the victim as the stranger they had seen in Morello’s company the previous night.
+The police quickly arrested Morello as he walked along the Bowery.
 Lupo was arrested at his house, where a large amount of correspondence was taken as evidence.
-Vito Laduca, discharged for lack of evidence in the recent Pittsburgh case, was captured in a tenement opposite the Stanton Street butcher shop.
+Vito Laduca, discharged for lack of evidence in the recent Pittsburgh counterfeting case, was captured in a tenement opposite the Stanton Street butcher shop.
 More than a dozen arrests were made, but Cascioferro could not be located in the city.13

 Morello gang and associates